 Public and Administrative Law Committee

 The Public and Administrative Law Committee monitors reform proposals in public and administrative law.
-The Committee regularly prepares submissions on legislative Bills as well as Law Commission and government agency consultation papers.
+The Committee regularly prepares submissions on legislative bills as well as Law Commission and government consultation papers.

-Jason McHerron, convenor of the Public & Administrative Law Committee, is a Wellington barrister, experienced in public law, commercial, regulatory and competition litigation.
+Jason McHerron, PALC convenor, is a Wellington barrister, experienced in public law, commercial, regulatory and competition litigation.
 Practising since 1996, he has appeared in all of New Zealand’s general courts, as well as in specialist tribunals in New Zealand and overseas.
+Jason is also an NZLS representative on the Rules Committee.

 The PALC is made up of public and administrative law experts: